-As of December 31, 2014, Sysorex Arabia had minimal cash, \$749,000 in deposits and \$29,000 in other assets and inter-company balances and debts.
+As of December 31, 2015, Sysorex Arabia had minimal cash and assets being carried at their estimate realized value of approximately \$772,000.
 Sysorex Arabia had an accumulated deficit balance of approximately \$1.7 million.
 Sysorex Arabia is currently without business.
-Sysorex Arabia also has aging liabilities due to vendors, employees, social insurance payments, and partners amounting to approximately \$2.9 million.
+Sysorex Arabia also has aging liabilities due to vendors, employees, social insurance payments, and partners amounting to approximately \$2.0 million and owes \$900,000 to Sysorex Global.
 This is primarily a result of the OCC Data Center project as revenue and cash-flow projections did not materialize because of delays and its ultimate cancellation.
 Sysorex Arabia is working with local suppliers on payment plans.